 Dr. Mohai, along with colleagues Dr. Paula Lantz, Dr. Jeffrey Morenoff, Dr. James House, and Richard Mero at the Institute for Social Research, publish the first national level-study linking public health data with the location of major industrial polluters.
 They find that racial disparities in the location of the polluters persist even when controlling for income, education and other socioeconomic characteristics.
 They find that the greatest disparities exist in the metropolitan areas of the Midwest.
 Results are published in the American Journal of Public Health.

-Building on its reputation as the first major university program in environmental justice, as well as a tradition of commitment to diversity and the analysis of environmental inequities, the Environmental Justice Certificate Program is approved.
+The Environmental Justice Certificate Program is approved, building on SEAS’ reputation as the first major university program in environmental justice, as well as a tradition of commitment to diversity and the analysis of environmental inequities.

 Through a grant from the Kresge Foundation, Dr. Mohai, along with colleague Dr. Byoung-Suk Kweon, Post-Doctoral Fellow Dr. Sanyun Lee, and graduate student Kerry Ard, conduct the first-ever statewide analysis of pollution burdens around public schools in Michigan.
 They find that two-thirds of all schools are located in the more polluted parts of their districts, that the larger the number of poor students and students of color in the schools the greater the pollution burdens, and that pollution burdens around the schools are negatively related to student health and academic performance.
 Their results are published in the journal Health Affairs.